IBM/event-automation/_es_11.2/07-administering/04-consumer-group-lag.md

    kubectl es group --group <consumer-group-id>
    ```

-   where `<consumer-group-id>` is the name of the consumer group of interest.
+   Where `<consumer-group-id>` is the name of the consumer group of interest.

 The CLI will print a table containing [consumer group information](#consumer-lag) for each partition of the topic.